SUPEKAR05/Ethereum-Dataset/README.md

 In the **final combined 1** dataset, the gas-related attribute calculations include both incoming and outgoing transactions.
 And
-In the **final combined 2** dataset, the gas-related attribute calculations include only outgoing transactions.
+In the **final combined 2** dataset, the gas-related attribute calculations include only outgoing transactions(Contain all attributes).